 If you're a yogurt fan, here's some good news for you!
 According to a new research, higher consumption of low-fat fermented dairy products can reduce the risk of developing type 2 diabetes.
 Scientists at the University of Cambridge have found that higher consumption of yoghurt, compared with no consumption, can reduce the risk of new-onset type 2 diabetes by 28 percent.
+Those with the highest consumption of low-fat fermented dairy products, such as yoghurt, fromage frais and low-fat cottage cheese, were 24 percent less likely to develop type 2 diabetes over the 11 years, when compared with non-consumers, the study found.
+The same applies to other low-fat fermented dairy products such as low-fat unripened cheeses including fromage frais and low-fat cottage cheese.
+Fermented dairy products may have beneficial effects against diabetes through probiotic bacteria and a special form of vitamin K (part of the menaquinone family) associated with fermentation.
+"In the age of fast food, it is very reassuring to have messages about foods like yoghurt and low-fat fermented dairy products that could be good for our health," added Forouhi.

 "This research highlights that specific foods may have an important role in the prevention of type 2 diabetes and are relevant for public health messages," said Nita Forouhi from the Medical Research Council (MRC), Epidemiology Unit at University of Cambridge.